aneesh223/deadstockfinder/README.md

 ## Notes

-- The program only collects prices for men's sizes from GOAT.
+- The program only collects prices for men's sizes for now.
 - The prices for some GOAT products may be a few dollars off the actual price.
 - The program retrieves the top 5 listings from each platform and sorts them by price.